The Six Speakers You See at Every Event

 3. The Time Capsule

-Within the last three years, I’ve actually attended a session on building an author platform that suggested bulk mailing flyers.
+In 2015 I actually attended a session on building an author platform that suggested bulk mailing flyers.
 But tell me something, when is the last time you paid attention to junk mail that didn’t have pizza coupons on it?
 That’s what I thought.
 Setting aside the fact that GDPR makes this illegal in the EU (the talk was in the US), this suggestion told me instantly that this speaker hadn’t changed their presentation in at least 15 years or so.

 And that, in a nutshell, is the Time Capsule.
 A speaker who has been resting on their laurels for so long it’s starting to show.
 Decades ago, you might have been able to get away with this, but because technology advances exponentially, speakers these days need to actively invest in their knowledge base and skill set in order to remain relevant.